intel/scikit-learn-intelex/daal4py/INSTALL.md

 * Jinja2
 * Cython
 * Numpy
+* cmake and pybind11
+  * Needed for oneDAL interfaces.
+You can disable the support for oneDAL interfaces by setting OFF_ONEDAL_IFACE to '1'.
 * A C++ compiler with C++11 support
 * [Intel® oneAPI Data Analytics Library (oneDAL)](https://github.com/oneapi-src/oneDAL) version 2021.1 or later
   * You can use the pre-built conda package from Intel channel on anaconda.org